-So, you’ve decided you need a new website?
+So, you’ve decided you need a new website this year?
 Read on to find out how you can keep costs low and stick to a timeframe when working with a website developer.

 Let’s face it, creating a website is daunting for many people.
 Deciding on functionality, making sure it is scalable, stable, fast and accurately reflects your organisation’s objectives is no small feat.

 Particularly once you begin content loading, you’ll think of many new ideas for your site - so be wary of scope creep if you don’t want your budget or timeframe to blow out.

 Scope creep [skohp kreep] v.
 1. The unexpected increase of project specifications, rules or parameters during the project’s process.
 2. The result of project mismanagement or misunderstanding.
 3. As a result of new ideas beyond the project briefing or IA phase (in website development).